Group B strep (strep B) and pregnancy

 If your waters break after 37 weeks and you are carrying GBS

-If this happens, you will be offered an induction straight away.
+If this happens, you will be offered induction of labour straight away.
 This is to reduce the time that your baby is exposed to GBS before birth.
 You should also be offered antibiotics through a drip.

 If you develop any signs of infection in labour